Convolutions for Spatial Interaction Modeling: METHODOLOGY

 \section{METHODOLOGY}

-In this section we formulate the motion forecasting problem that we consider in our current work, followed by a discussion of two approaches to interaction modeling: implicitly through convolutions and explicitly through graphs.
+In this section we formulate the motion forecasting problem, followed by a discussion of two approaches to interaction modeling: implicitly through $2$D convolutions and explicitly through graphs.
 Fig.~\ref{fig:architecture} illustrates the architectures of the considered end-to-end models that jointly solve tasks of object detection and motion forecasting, taking BEV representation of the sensor data as an input and outputting both object detections and their future trajectories.
 We emphasize that we purposefully choose a commonly used input representation, neural network design, and loss functions in order to focus on understanding the interaction modeling aspect of these approaches.
-Moreover, to simplify the analysis we limit our attention to vehicle actors.
+Moreover, to quantify the analysis we limit our discussion to vehicle actors (see Appendix for analysis of other actor types).